• Are you giving a wedding speech?

 A BOOK ABOUT WEDDING SPEECHES

-Weddings ‘as we know them’ have been on hold for a long time.
-As they gradually return without restrictions on numbers, wedding speeches will be back.
+Weddings 'as we know them' were on hold for a long time due to Covid.
+As they've returned, wedding speeches are back.
 And there are few occasions that are more challenging for a speaker.
-(A friend of mine told me that he wasn’t nervous ahead of his elder daughter’s wedding: I told him he’s not normal.)
+(A friend of mine told me that he wasn't nervous ahead of his elder daughter's wedding: I told him he's not normal.)

-Public speaking is widely accepted as one of the world’s top three phobias; and a wedding is all that, plus all the emotion of the day.
-So that’s why I wrote a book about it.
+Public speaking is widely accepted as one of the world's top three phobias.
+A wedding is all that, plus all the emotion of the day.
+So that's why I wrote a book about it.

 The Wedding Speech Handbook is available in a variety of ways.
-One convenient way to get it is from Amazon, in both paperback and Kindle form.
-There’s a link in the sidebar.
+One convenient way to get it is from Amazon, in paperback, hard-cover and Kindle form.
+There's a link in the sidebar.

-The book’s cover features a cartoon by David Lewis, showing a best man who’s clearly a wannabe standup comedian.
-It’s a familiar wedding speech pitfall; he’s having fun, oblivious to the horrified reactions of the rest of the top table.
-I am in awe of this cartoonist’s ability to show those varied facial expressions with just a few pen-strokes.
+The book's cover features a cartoon by David Lewis, showing a best man who's clearly a wannabe standup comic.
+It's a familiar wedding speech pitfall; he's having fun, oblivious to the horrified reactions of the rest of the top table.
+I am in awe of this cartoonist's ability to show those varied facial expressions with just a few pen-strokes.
+In this case, he's illustrated one of my own pet themes: you don't need to tell jokes in your speech.
+Tell stories, yes, about the people and the occasion.
+If they're funny, great: but it's not essential.
+In our culture we're all supposed to have a 'GSOH' but we can't all be standup comedians.

 GENERAL GUFF ABOUT ME

-A native of Haverfordwest in Pembrokeshire, I spent my school days at St George’s College, Weybridge and then frittered away my university years at Imperial College, London.
+A native of Haverfordwest in Pembrokeshire, I loved my school days at St George's College, Weybridge and then frittered away my university years at Imperial College, London.

-I then had a 25-year career in the chemical industry, eventually ending up as Managing Director of a sales and marketing company in the Swedish-owned Holmen group.
+I had a 25-year career on the commercial side of the chemical industry and ended up as Managing Director of a sales and marketing company in the Swedish-owned Holmen group.

-After my employer Holmen LignoTech, the chemicals division, was bought by Borregaard Industries of Norway, I left to set up and run a training consultancy, where I designed and delivered courses for major corporate clients in Norway, also some in Sweden, in business communication skills – e.g. how to deliver impactful presentations or run effective meetings – combined with polishing English-language competence.
-It was very gratifying that Borregaard, the competitor who’d initiated that change in my life by buying my former employer, trusted me enough to become my first client.
+My employer Holmen LignoTech, the chemicals division, was bought by our competitor Borregaard Industries of Norway (part of the Orkla Group).
+So I worked for them for several years and then left to set up and run a training consultancy, where I designed and delivered courses for major corporate clients in Norway, also some in Sweden, in business communication skills - e.g. how to deliver impactful presentations or run effective meetings - combined with polishing English-language competence.
+It was very gratifying that Borregaard, the competitor who'd initiated that change in my life by buying my former employer, trusted me enough to become my first client.
 They remained so for five years or so and also introduced me to other Norwegian organisations.

-I then spent five years working with a major UK health charity; first in community fundraising and then as a media spokesman.
+I then spent five years working with a major UK health charity; first in community fundraising and then as a media spokesman, before hitting the magic number 65.

-Nowadays I live in the great city of Bristol, in the West of England, avoiding retirement, because I prefer the word ‘reinvention’.
+Nowadays I live in the great city of Bristol, in the West of England.
+Following the example of Kiri Te Kanawa, I'm trying to avoid retirement.
+I prefer the word 'reinvention'.